puppetlabs-toy-chest/puppetlabs-dsc/README.md

 ## Limitations

 - DSC Composite Resources are not supported.
-- PSObjects like 'PSCredential' as parameters value not yet supported.
 - DSC requires PowerShell `Execution Policy` for the `LocalMachine` scope to be set to a less restrictive setting than `Restricted`.
 If you see the error below, see [MODULES-2500](https://tickets.puppetlabs.com/browse/MODULES-2500) for more information.

 ~~~